AnandAili/kubernetes/READ.md

 ```

 ### How do I test what namespace is set in the current context?
-Display all context. thats where can see all context and its namespaces.
+Display all contexts using the below command. thats where we can see all contexts and its namespaces.
 ```
 k config get-contexts
 CURRENT   NAME                                                            CLUSTER                                                         AUTHINFO                                                        NAMESPACE